andrew/ultimate-awesome/README.md

 - [a11y-collection](https://github.com/Owlbertz/a11y-collection) - Collection of resources to improve accessibility of the web.
 - [datatools](https://github.com/pachevalier/datatools) - Awesome open source tools to work with data.
 - [awesome-sdks](https://github.com/pajaydev/awesome-sdks) - Collection of awesome sdks.
+- [awesome-app-js](https://github.com/pierrechls/awesome-app-js) - 😎  An awesome and curated list of JavaScript libraries that I use.
 - [my-mac-os](https://github.com/pierrechls/my-mac-os) - 💻  A list of applications and various tools that make my macOS experience even more amazing.
 - [awesome-push](https://github.com/push-protocol/awesome-push) - Awesome-push: A curated collection of resources and tools for developers to explore and utilize the power of Push Protocol, including tutorials, workshops, articles, and more.
 - [awesome-solana-nfts-v2](https://github.com/reecen96/awesome-solana-nfts-v2) - My updated curated list of Solana NFT protocols, repos & community tools created by @ilmoi.